msaez97/PokeMMO_PVP_Helper/README.md

 English
 ---------------------------------------------------------------------------------------------------------------------------
-POKEMMO PVP HELPER TELLS YOU IN REAL TIME BOTH YOUR WEAKNESSES AND THOSE OF YOUR OPPONENT WITHOUT YOU TOUCHING ANYTHING, IT UPDATES ITSELF.
+<p style="color: red;">POKEMMO PVP HELPER TELLS YOU IN REAL TIME BOTH YOUR WEAKNESSES AND THOSE OF YOUR OPPONENT WITHOUT YOU TOUCHING ANYTHING, IT UPDATES ITSELF.</p>

 The first time you open the program, it may take up to 2 minutes to open; after the first opening, it takes less time.